nivvyart/gitghost/README.md

 ## gitghost 1.0
-- GA - Sydney Second project - Presented on 13/06/19
+- GA - Sydney final project - Presented on 13/06/19
 - A webapp to give Project Managers or Team leads a quick overview of projects hosted on Github.
-- connects to Githubs Graphql endpoint to provide details.
+- connects to Githubs Graphql endpoint to provide statistics.
-- Gives details such as: Commit Totals by team/colaborator, refactor totals, issue status, pull request status and more.
+- Provides details such as: Commit Totals by team/colaborator, refactor totals, issue status, pull request status and more.

 ### Libraries
 - react